 Quarantine is a protective measure designed to protect the health and safety of personnel with access to USFK installations, particularly those who have recently arrived.
-Being placed in quarantine means you will be tested on arrival and then given a room in a designated quarantine building and isolated from the resident population for a period of 15 days, which is the generally accepted incubation time for the virus.
+Being placed in quarantine means you will be tested on arrival and then given a room in a designated quarantine building and isolated from the resident population for a pre-determined period, in accordance with USFK policy.
 Quarantine facilities are equipped with beds, linen, and WiFi access.

 - Q2.
 Are all inbound personnel subject to quarantine?

 - Q3.
-What Quarantine protocols are personnel subject to if they arrive through Incheon Airport?
+What quarantine protocols are personnel subject to if they arrive through Incheon International Airport?

-As per the Korean Ministry of Foreign Affairs, everyone arriving to Korea from abroad is subject to 15-day mandatory quarantine.
-USFK-affiliated personnel arriving at Incheon are subject to the same requirements as those arriving on the Patriot Express at Osan.
+As per the Korean Ministry of Foreign Affairs, everyone arriving to Korea from abroad is subject to a mandatory quarantine.
+USFK-affiliated personnel arriving at Incheon are subject to the same requirements as those arriving on the Patriot Express at Osan AB.
 Upon arrival they will process through customs and then be escorted to the 19th Expeditionary Sustainment Command representative on duty at the airport.
 They will be tested upon arrival to the designated US Army post.

 - Q4.
 Are family members subject to quarantine?

-Yes, family members are also subject to quarantine upon arrival as per the Republic of Korea and USFK.
+Yes, family members are also subject to quarantine upon arrival as per the Republic of Korea and USFK policy.

 - Q5.
 Are inbound families allowed to bring pets?

 - Q6.
-Where can service members learn more about current Quarantine plan?
+Where can service members learn more about current quarantine plans?